AYLIEN/docnade/Readme.md

 **Datasets**: A directory containing CSV files.
 There is expected to be 1 CSV file per set or collection, with separate sets for training, validation and test.
 The CSV files in the directory must be named accordingly: `training.csv`, `validation.csv`, `test.csv`.
 For this task, each CSV file (prior to preprocessing) consists of 2 string fields with a comma delimiter - the first is the label and the second is the document body.

 **Vocabulary files**: A plain text file, with 1 vocabulary token per line (note that this must be created in advance, we do not provide a script for creating vocabularies).
 We do provide the vocabulary file used in our 20 Newsgroups experiment in [`data/20newsgroups.vocab`](data/20newsgroups.vocab).
+If you wish to play with the actual 20 Newsgroups data, it's available [here](http://qwone.com/~jason/20Newsgroups/).

 ## Training